 Would you work through lunch at the office?
 Probably not.
-So make sure that you eat yourself a nutritious midday lunch, nothing too unhealthy but nothing too extravagant.
-A turkey sandwich or a grilled cheese would be perfect.
+So make sure you eat a nutritious midday lunch, nothing too unhealthy but too extravagant.
+A turkey sandwich or grilled cheese would be perfect.
 If you’re a snacker, plan a couple of snacks throughout your workday to help you get through.
 Eating will keep you and your mind alert and ready for work.

 6. Take breaks.